daniel-234/portfolio-website/README.md

 ## Getting Started

 To view the website, download a copy of the project to your local machine and open the file index.html with your browser.
+Alternatively, you can load it online from this [GitHub Pages project repository](https://daniel-234.github.io/portfolio-website/).

 ## Built With

 * [Bootstrap](http://getbootstrap.com/) - The web framework used
 * [Grunt](http://gruntjs.com/) - The tasks automation tool used
-* [Word Cloud Generator - Jason Davies] (https://www.jasondavies.com/wordcloud/) - The tool for my word cloud images
+* [Word Cloud Generator - Jason Davies](https://www.jasondavies.com/wordcloud/) - The tool for my word cloud images
-* [SVG-edit] (https://github.com/SVG-Edit/svgedit) - A SVG editor for my svg images
+* [SVG-edit](https://github.com/SVG-Edit/svgedit) - A SVG editor for my svg images

 ## Author